akien-mga/godot-old-wiki/tutorial_gdscript_efficiently.md

 In this case, it translates to:

-_"If the object can be smashed, I don't care what it is, just smash it"
+_"If the object can be smashed, don't care what it is, just smash it."_

 Yes, we should call it Hulk typing instead.
 Anyway though, there exists the possibility of the object being hit not having a smash() function.
 Some dynamically typed languages simply ignore a method call when it doesn't exist (like Objective C), but GDScript is more strict, so checking if the function exists is desirable: